-Proposal Vote Required Broker Discretionary Voting Allowed Effect of Abstentions and Broker Non-Votes Proposal 1 - To elect two members of the Board to serve until the 2024 annual meeting of shareholders and until their successors are duly elected and qualified Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
-No Abstentions and broker non-votes will have no effect on the result of the vote.
-Proposal 2 - To ratify the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
-Yes Abstentions and broker non-votes will have no effect on the result of the vote.
-Proposal 3 - To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
-No Abstentions and broker non-votes will have no effect on the result of the vote.
+Proposal Vote Required Broker Discretionary Voting Allowed Effect of Abstentions and Broker Non-Votes meeting of shareholders and until their successors are duly elected and qualified person (virtually) or by proxy. on the result of the vote.
+Proposal 2-To ratify the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
+Yes Abstentions and broker non-votes will have no effect on the result of the ending December 31, 2022 Proposal 3-To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
+No vote.
+Abstentions and broker non-votes will have no effect on the result of the vote.